 Overall, the largest effect sizes were with the attribute harshness followed by envelopment and ensemble balance.
 Recent research has shown that envelopment is one of the most important attributes in determining preference between spatial audio systems [32].
-This is supported by other eriment; the largest effect size overall listener preference [26, 27, 52].
-This suggests that OBA systems could deliver improvements to listener experience if they employed optimized rendering rules for spatial attributes such as envelopment; recent research has shown that it is possible to adapt object-based mixes to result in different levels of envelopment [53].
+This is supported by other studies which have found that spatial attributes contribute to overall listener preference [26, 27, 52].
+This suggests that OBA systems could deliver improvements to listener experience if they employed optimised rendering rules for spatial attributes such as envelopment; recent research has shown that it is possible to adapt object-based mixes to result in different levels of envelopment [53].
 Relationships with large and medium effect sizes can be observed between envelopment and all of the processes apart from spread.
 This suggests that the test participants were able to suggest changes to ameliorate the degradation of envelopment.
 Other attributes exhibiting large and medium effect sizes include ensemble balance, spatial movement, spatial naturalness, clarity, bass, richness, and harshness.